shreyanehra/mitOCW_intro_to_cs_programming_in_python/README.md

 # MIT OCW: Introduction to Computer Science and Programming in Python

 Welcome to my repository for solutions to the problem sets from the [MIT OpenCourseWare (OCW) course: Introduction to Computer Science and Programming in Python](https://ocw.mit.edu/courses/6-0001-introduction-to-computer-science-and-programming-in-python-fall-2016/).

-## Course Description

-This course provides an introduction to computer science and programming using the Python language.
-The primary aim is to teach students how to think computationally and to write programs to solve useful problems.
-This is the first part of a two-course sequence.
+I add the solutions as I complete them.
+It is a work in progress.

 ## Repository Structure